The Best Time of Year to Visit San Francisco, CA

 What’s the Best Time of Year to Visit San Francisco?

 Let’s get this question answered right off the bat.
 The best time of year to visit San Francisco is in the Fall, specifically September and October.
-This time of year is what gets called our Indian summer and you’ll get the California weather you’re dreaming of on a winter’s day.
-The average temperature this time of year is between 65-70 degrees with clear skies.
+This time of year is what gets called our Indian summer, and you’ll get the California weather you dream of on a winter’s day.
+This time of year, the average temperature is between 65-70 degrees with clear skies.
 Plus, the summer tourist crowds have thinned out so accommodation prices are more reasonable.
 If you can, plan your trip to San Francisco for early fall.
-Check out this three day San Francisco itinerary to help you plan your fall trip!
+Check out this three-day San Francisco itinerary to help you plan your fall trip!

 Peak Tourist Season in San Francisco

-While San Francisco gets its best weather and clearest skies during the fall, most people visit during the summer.
-I’ve heard numerous complaints from first time visitors in June and July thinking they’d get a hot California getaway only to realize they need to buy a coat and a beanie to enjoy the days.
-Summer is typically when our friend, and tourist attraction, Karl the fog rolls in which brings colder temperatures than expected.
+Summer is typically when our friend, and tourist attraction, Karl the fog rolls in, which brings colder temperatures than expected.
 However, if you tailor your San Francisco packing list for this, I don’t see why you shouldn’t have a great time here!
-Yes, it will be crowded and prices will be higher – but there are still a lot of fun things going on in the city to add to your San Francisco bucket list.
+Yes, it will be crowded, and prices will be higher, but there are still many fun things going on in the city that you can add to your San Francisco bucket list.

 Best Time of Year to Visit San Francisco by Season and Month